jdohertydev/maison_lavaux/README.md

     Ensured responsive and clean layout across different devices.

 This change aligns with modern CSS practices, improving scalability and maintainability of the project.

+Explanation of the Code:

+    Imports:
+        The necessary models (Product, SalesData) and Django functions like render, random.sample, and Count are imported.

+    Product Querying:
+        new_in_products: Fetches the 4 most recently added active products from the last 30 days.
+        for_him_products: Fetches the 4 most recent men's products (gender='M').
+        for_her_products: Fetches the 4 most recent women's products (gender='W').
+        most_popular_products: Uses Count to annotate products with their total views from the SalesData model and orders by views in descending order.
+        highest_rated_products: Fetches the 4 highest-rated active products by rating.
+        random_products: Selects 4 random products from the database.

+    Context:
+        The context dictionary passes all the product sections to the template (index.html) for rendering.

+    Rendering the Template:
+        The render() function returns the context to index.html, where it will be displayed.

+Final Notes:

+    The home view aggregates products for different sections based on various criteria like creation date, gender, views, ratings, and randomness.
+    The template (index.html) is responsible for displaying these products in a user-friendly way across various sections.